Intelligent-Reliable-Autonomous-Systems/WOFOSTGym-Docs/_sources/pcse_gym/output.rst.txt

 in the ``pcse_gym.args.NPK_Args`` dataclass.
 This dataclass is present in the ``utils.Args`` class which is passed to all scripts that generate data or train agents.

-The ``output`` variables correspond to the site and crop variables output by the simulation at each time step.
+The ``output`` variables correspond to the soil and crop variables output by the simulation at each time step.
 Meanwhile, the ``weather`` variables correspond to the daily weather from the specified location and year for the given day.
 A full list of output and weather variables can be found at :ref:`pcse_output`.